cortilia/cirneco/README.md

   </exclusions>
 </dependency>
 ```
+Othwrwise, just put the Cirneco dependencies before to import these dependencies.
+I suggest to use [Maven dependency tree resolver](https://maven.apache.org/plugins/maven-dependency-plugin/examples/resolving-conflicts-using-the-dependency-tree.html) to detect which library is shipped with _Hamcrest 1.3.3_.

 # What does it mean Cirneco?
 Maybe you are curious about the name Cirneco.
 Cirneco dell'Etna is a unique dog native of Sicily, Italy.